Robbybp/variable-elimination/README.md

 pip install pyomo
 pyomo build-extensions
 ```
+This writes `libpynumero_ASL` to an OS-dependent Pyomo directory, e.g.,
+`$HOME/.pyomo/lib` on Linux.

 2. [Ipopt 3.14](https://github.com/coin-or/ipopt), with linear solver MA27.
 See the following instructions to compile an Ipopt-compatible HSL library